-It’s no secret that Red Ribbon Week is our favorite time of the year here at the Drive to Save Lives Tour.
-From October 23 to October 31st, we are excited to help schools across the country celebrate the drug-free message and to talk to students about making better, healthier choices.
+It’s no secret that Red Ribbon Week is our favorite time of the year here at the Drive to Save Lives Tour, and we are excited to help schools across the country celebrate the drug-free message and to talk to students about making better, healthier choices.

 Here are a few of our favorite ideas for celebrating Red Ribbon Week at your school: